bkosm/gompose/README.md

 When you run `go test ./...` you will see that the container is starting and running before any tests.
 After the tests conclude, `compose down` is performed.

-In case of a system interrupt (`SIGINT`), compose is also run to ensure that no dangling containers are left after the user requested a stop.
+In case of a system interrupt (`SIGINT`, `SIGTERM`), the library allows for custom callbacks to ensure that no dangling containers are left after the user requested a stop.

 ## contributing

 This is the absolute bare-bone of a library and contributions are welcome.

 The first thing on the list are some tests, then documentation, then more configurability and then covering a larger portion of the cli's capabilities and wait conditions.

 When contributing, be mindful that the purpose of this library is to be self-contained, lean and easy to use.

 ## licensing